Active Citizens Fund

-Following your application, the LPU Commander will make a
+Following your application, the NPU Commander will decide

-decision on whether or not to approve the funding for your project.
+whether or not to approve the funding for your project.
+If

-If successful you will be notified of the evaluation process that
+successful, you will be notified of the evaluation process that you

 *Once an application has been approved, the applicant will be

-asked to sign and return a Grant Condition Form and a quarterly
+asked to sign and return a Grant Conditions Form and a quarterly

 expenditure statement (this sets out the dates when funds are